DevelopersCommunity/archlinux-wsl/README.md

 You can download a pre-built version from the [releases page](https://github.com/DevelopersCommunity/archlinux-wsl/releases/latest).
-Get the `archlinux.wsl.gz` file, decompress it, and double-click the `archlinux.wsl` file to install it.
+Get the `archlinux.wsl` file and double-click it in `File Explorer` to install the distribution.

 ## Requirements

 You need [WSL release 2.4.4 or higher](https://github.com/microsoft/WSL/releases) to use this installation method.
 To install a pre-release version of WSL, run the following command:

 ```powershell
 wsl --update --pre-release